mikesparr/redis-workflow/README.md

 # Redis Workflow
 Dynamic rules engine to allow configurable workflow in app without requiring code changes.
+Using Redis as backing service, you can design workflows and whenever you `run(channel)` your workflow, it will load your stored workflow(s) then attach a `pubsub` listener to Redis.
+Any time your `pubsub` channel message appears, it will parse the event object, perform conditional logic, and if true emit one or more defined actions.

 This app is loosely-based on popular enterprise systems workflow rules or business process features.
  * Trigger (or event) - something happened